alanbernstein/dotfiles/README.md

 ### how?

-main entry point is `.bashrc-new` - source this at the bottom of the default `.bashrc` or `.bash_profile`, to prevent messing with that stuff. `.bashrc-new` contains common basic setup, environment detection, and branching logic
+main entry point is `.bashrc-main` - source this at the bottom of the default `.bashrc` or `.bash_profile`, to prevent messing with that stuff. `.bashrc-main` contains common basic setup, environment detection, and branching logic

 functionality is split into four main components...
 * `.paths-*` - define `$PATH`, `$CDPATH`, other language-specific or app-specific paths